-Our first week of the Ocean Commotion preschool theme from Mother Goose Time focuses on the Ocean Scape: Ocean Water, Ocean Floor, Ocean Caves & Crevices, Ocean Plants and the Coral Reef.
+Our first week of the Ocean Commotion preschool theme from Mother Goose Time focuses on the Ocean Scape: Ocean Water, Ocean Floor, Ocean Caves and Crevices, Ocean Plants, and the Coral Reef.

 Some of our learning objectives:

 - Identify some plants and animals that live in the ocean.

 - Describe the ocean water and ocean floor.

 - Describe the motion of the water at the bottom of the ocean.